 Recommended holiday lettings Frankfurt

-Rent a holiday apartment, home or cottage Frankfurt: from $29 per night
+Rent a holiday home, apartment or cottage Frankfurt from just $34 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities Frankfurt

 You can see our climate diagram above.
 July is the warmest month Frankfurt with average maximum temperatures of 26°.
 On the other hand, you could have temperatures dropping under -1° in February.
 The rainiest month is July while the driest month is March.

 The business and financial centre of Germany, the largest city in the German state of Hesse and one of the busiest airports in the world.
 However, if you delve further into the futuristic skyline of Frankfurt, you will find a bustling city which much to offer in terms of a holiday destination.
 Located on the River Main, hence its full name Frankfurt-am-Main, Frankfurt prides itself as being a city of contrasts.
 Some of the finest buildings in the continent host establishments such as the European Central Bank and the German Stock Exchange, but nestled among them are many museums, theatres and a highly-proclaimed opera house.
 Take a walk along its bustling and cosmopolitan streets to come face to face with intact beautiful 19th century streets and parks which are often overlooked.